doda25-team24/operation/README.md

 - **`model-service`** – Python / Flask service that exposes the SMS spam detection model.
 - **`app`** – Java / Spring Boot frontend that serves the web UI and calls the backend.

-The actual source code lives in separate repositories in the `doda25-team24` GitHub organization and as sibling folders in your local checkout:
+The actual source code lives in separate repositories in the `doda25-team24` GitHub organization and as sibling folders in the local checkout:

 - `../app` – Spring Boot frontend
 - `../model-service` – Python model backend